krux/supervisor-logstash-notifier/README.md

 pip install supervisor-logstash-notifier
 ```

-Note that supervisor itself does not yet work on Python 3, though it can be
+Note that Supervisor itself does not yet work on Python 3, though it can be
-installed in a separate environment (because supervisor-logging is a separate
+installed in a separate environment (because supervisor-logstash-notifier is a separate
 process).

 Usage